AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 local DistributedModelParameters = DataPredict.Models.DistributedModelParameters.new()

--- Second, we need to initialize our ModelParametersMerger object and put it into
+-- Second, we need to initialize our ModelParametersMerger object and put it into the DistributedModelParameters object.

+local ModelParametersMerger = DataPredict.Models.ModelParametersMerger.new()

+DistributedModelParameters:setModelParametersMerger(ModelParametersMerger)

 -- Then we need a model parameters from a model and send it to the DistributedModelParameters object.